 The 1980s will be remembered as the Golden Era of Recording Studios.
 In the documentary, well-known musicians talk freely about their experiences recording their greatest hits on that island where distractions were none, and the focus on their creativity was a must.

 Among other remarkable bands and solo performers who left indelible memories by recording their greatest hits on the island were America, Ultrabox, The Police, Duran Duran, The Rolling Stones, Sting, Annie Lexington, Dave Stewart, Sheena Easton, Paul McCartney, Steve Wonder, and Elton John.

 |Under the Volcano, The Police.|

-“A record producer is not like a film producer.
-A record producer is much more like a film director.”
+“A record producer is not like a film producer, and a record producer is much more like a film director.”
 Said Gerry Beckley from the band America.

-"Under the Volcano" directed by Gracie Otto ("The Last Impresario"), is a documentary that comprises a well-staged interviews, plenty of intimate and unknown footage – personal photos, newspapers, and articles provided by the vast majority of the constellation of Stars parading in such a hidden place.
+“Under the Volcano,” directed by Gracie Otto (“The Last Impresario”), is a documentary that comprises well-staged interviews, plenty of intimate and unknown footage – personal photos, newspapers, and articles provided by the vast majority of the constellation of Stars parading in such a hidden paradise.

 After the terrifying images of the volcano’s eruption in 1995, nearly all the habitats were displaced.
 The paradox is that the place’s success that holds the birth of the greatest hits of those famous musicians was confronted by the relentless forces of nature.

-The enormous amount of information placed at the beginning of the documentary confronts the elongated and decadent scenes towards its big finale.
+The enormous amount of information placed at the beginning of the documentary confronts the elongated and decadent scenes toward its big finale.